The CRU is led by up to three Commissioners at any one time. The Commissioners are Paul McGowan (Chairperson), and Aoife MacEvilly.

 Aoife MacEvilly has been a member of the Commission since October 2014.
 Her lead responsibilities within the CRU include gas, energy consumers and smart metering.
 This includes gas networks, European Integration and security of supply.
 The energy consumer portfolio includes the National Smart Metering Programme, the Customer Care Team, electricity and gas retail markets, pricing, disconnections and retail market monitoring.
 Aoife previously worked in the Department of Communications, Energy and Natural Resources in energy regulation and security roles.

-Laura Brien - Director of Energy Markets
+Laura Brien - Director of Water

-Laura Brien was appointed Director of Energy Markets in 2014.
 Laura has over 20 years’ experience in the energy sector, having advised on energy policy at both national and international level.
 She previously held economic consulting roles across both public and private utility companies, providing advice to government departments, regulators and private equity firms relating to the deregulation and privatization of electricity industry in several US states, Mexico, Ireland, Spain, Brazil, Thailand and Canada.

 She holds a Commerce degree from University College Dublin and an M.Phil in Economics from Oxford University.

-John Melvin - Director of Energy Networks and Legal
+John Melvin - Director of Energy Markets

 He is a graduate of University College Dublin where he completed a BE in Mechanical Engineering, and also holds a MSc. in Finance from the Smurfit School of Business.

-Ann McGarry - Director of Energy Safety
+Ann McGarry - Director of Energy Safety and Customer Affairs

 Ann was appointed Director of Energy Safety with the CRU in May 2016.
 Prior to joining the CRU, Ann served as Director of the Office of Radiological Protection in the Environmental Protection Agency following its establishment in August 2014.
 She was Chief Executive of the Radiological Protection Institute of Ireland between 2002 and 2014.